0 Part Course |

 • Internal audit

-• Department Heads, Team Leaders & Supervisors
+• Department Heads, Team Leaders, & Supervisors

-• Anyone with an interest or whose roles and responsibilities involve compliance and/or risk oversight will benefit from compliance risk management training
+• Anyone with an interest or whose roles and responsibilities involve compliance and/or risk oversight will benefit from compliance risk training

-Under the SMCR, risk management is now very ‘personal’ across the whole regulatory financial services industry; the concept of ‘risk ownership and management’ resting with the SMF, has changed the role of compliance and it’s important to remain current.
+Under the SMCR, risk management is now very ‘personal’ across the whole regulatory financial services industry.
+The concept of ‘risk ownership and management’ resting with the SMF has changed the role of compliance, and it’s important to remain current.

-Regulatory compliance requirements have grown exponentially in recent years, now touching almost all operational areas.
-Compliance has become extremely complex and expensive with extensive new regulations, multiple overlapping information sources, and operational impacts that are difficult to identify and track.
 Financial Institutions typically manage compliance workflows manually.
 As a result, compliance and operational costs are high, compliance requirements and timelines are missed, exam and audit exceptions occur and liability risk increases.
-Compliance risk management training and the relevant attributes should be in place before things escalate to this point.
+Compliance monitoring training and all relevant attributes should be in place before things escalate to this point.

 REQUEST CALL BACK